virtuald/pygi-composite-templates/README.rst

 Usage
 =====

-See `example/mywidget.py` on the github repo for an simple yet complete example.
+See `examples` on the github repo for simple yet complete examples.
+There are two examples, one using a ui file embedded in a GResource, and the other using local file paths.

 Author
 ======